tldr-pages/tldr/pages/linux/pacman-remove.md

 `sudo pacman -Rc {{package}}`

-- List packages that would be affected (does not remove any packages):
+- List and [p]rint packages that would be affected (does not remove any packages):

 `pacman -Rp {{package}}`

-- Display help:
+- Display [h]elp:

 `pacman -Rh`